 Table of Contents

 Even if retirement is decades away, it could pay to start early.
-Almost half of working-age families have saved nothing for retirement, according to the Economic Policy Institute (EPI).
-And for working families with retirement account savings, the EPI found that the mean retirement account savings is just under $121,000.
+Approximately 27% of individuals aged 59 or above possess no retirement savings.1 And for working families with retirement account savings, the EPI found that the mean retirement account savings is just under $121,000.
 When you consider that someone retiring at age 65 could easily have a 20-year-long retirement, a total savings of $121,000 isn't nearly enough.

 If you're wondering when to start saving for retirement and to catch up if you didn't start saving soon enough, here's what you could consider.